The 10 (TV series)

 The 10 was a Greek TV series that was aired in 2007-08 season by Alpha TV.
 The screenplay was based in the novel "The 10" written by M. Karagatsis and was directed by Pigi Dimitrakopoulou.
 The adapted screenplay was written by Stavros Kalafatidis, Mary Zafeiropoulou and Giorgos Kritikos.
-The series star Dimitris Kataleifos, Reni Pittaki, Maria Nafpliotou, Alexandros Logothetis, Thaleia Matika, Vassilis Charalampopoulos and others.
+The series star Dimitris Kataleifos, Maria Zorba, Reni Pittaki, Maria Nafpliotou, Alexandros Logothetis, Thaleia Matika, Vassilis Charalampopoulos and others.
 The series won 11 television awards in "Prosopa" Greek Television Awards.

 Plot

 The series follows the novel and presents as main characters the tenants of an old block of flats near Piraeus, during 1950s.
 The owner of the block is a rich man, named Kalogeras.
 His nephew is a tenant of the block and he hopes to be his heir.
 The series also focuses to a lot of other characters from the neighbourhood near the block of flats or other persons related with the main characters.